 If you're running payroll for the first time, be sure to gather any tax info for your business to guarantee that from the very first payroll that you run, everything is completely correct and accurate.
 If you're not sure what information you'll need, you can find it here.

-Head to Settings -> Payroll -> Tax Profile.
+Open the top right menu by clicking your business name, then head to Business settings > Payroll > Tax Profile.
 Here’s where you can input any taxes that may affect your business- essentially, the employer contributions!
 Provided the frequency, rates, and any account numbers are right- you’re good to go!
 We'll handle the calculations

 Each of your employees also has a tax profile called the Tax Details page.
 You can find it by clicking Employees, and selecting 'edit' next to their name.
 Let's say a member of your team has just gotten married and their filing status has changed.
 This is where you would enter that in Wave.

 Review the payroll and know what to look for

 It’s nearly time to approve your payroll, but before you press that Approve button you still have time to make sure everything on your employees' pay stubs is good to go.